robinyuan1002/lind-wasm-docs/docs/daily.md

 # Daily Progress Log

+## Mon 7/22/2024
+1. Fix errors by initializing two values, borrowed from wasi-libc: `__default_pthread_attr.internal.stacksize = 131072;` and `__default_pthread_attr.internal.guardsize = 0;` in function __libc_setup_tls in /glibc/csu/libc-tls.c
+2. In order to create a thread stack, glibc will use mmap to allocate the memory, and mmap is not fully support by our version of glibc, so working on that now

 ## Fri 7/19/2024
 1. I am now integrating the WASI-libc threading implementation into glibc and have migrated __init_tls.c into the csu directory and updated the Makefile accordingly.
 After fixing many define and initialization issues, we are now facing these errors:
 ```